 The Translator-Interpreter Program

 Contact the department where your language of interest is taught.
 They may be aware of individuals who do fee-based translation.
-You can search by language or view this list of departments where languages are taught and inquire about availability of translators.
+You can search by language or view this list of departments where languages are taught and inquire about the availability of translators.

 Language Assistance at Cornell Health